Generic and Mod p Kazhdan-Lusztig Theory for GL_2: Introduction

 Let $F$ be a non-archimedean local field with ring of integers $o_F$ and residue field $\bbF_q$.
 Let $\bfG$ be a connected split reductive group over $F$.
 Let $\cH_k=(k[I\setminus\bfG(F)/I],\star) $ be the Iwahori-Hecke algebra, i.e. the convolution algebra associated to an Iwahori subgroup $I\subset \bfG(F)$, with coefficients in an algebraically closed field $k$.
 On the other hand, let $\widehat{\bfG}$ be the Langlands dual group of $\bfG$ over $k$, with maximal torus and Borel subgroup $\widehat{\bfT}\subset \widehat{\bfB}$ respectively.
 Let $W_0$ be the finite Weyl group.

 5pt

 When $k=\bbC$, the irreducible $\cH_{\bbC}$-modules appear as subquotients of the Grothendieck group $K^{\widehat{\bfG}}( \widehat{\bfG}/ \widehat{\bfB})_{\bbC}$ of $\widehat{\bfG}$-equivariant coherent sheaves on the dual flag variety $\widehat{\bfG}/ \widehat{\bfB}$.
-As such they can be parametrized by the isomorphism classes of irreducible tame $\widehat{\bfG}(\bbC)$-representations of the Weil group $\cW_F$ of $F$, thereby realizing the tame local Langlands correspondence (in this setting also called the Deligne-Lusztig conjecture for Hecke modules): Kazhdan-Lusztig \cite{KL87}, Ginzburg \cite{CG97}.
-Their approach to the Deligne-Lusztig conjecture is based on two steps: the first step develops the theory of the so-called {\it antispherical representation} leading to a certain dual parametrization of Hecke modules.
-The second step links these dual data to representations of the group $\cW_F$.
+As such they can be parametrized by the isomorphism classes of irreducible tame $\widehat{\bfG}(\bbC)$-representations of the Weil group $\cW_F$ of $F$ with unipotent inertial type, thereby realizing a tame part of the local Langlands correspondence (in this setting also called the Deligne-Lusztig conjecture for Hecke modules): Kazhdan-Lusztig \cite{KL87}, Ginzburg \cite{CG97}.
+Their approach to the Deligne-Lusztig conjecture can be divided into two parts: the first part develops the theory of the so-called {\it spherical representation} leading to a certain dual parametrization of Hecke modules.
+The second part links these dual data to representations of the group $\cW_F$.

 5pt